xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 ### DataSource

-Now we know what is `DataSourceEntityHandler`, but the implementation of this interface will depend mostly in the `DataSource` that we choose.
+Now we know what is a `DataSourceEntityHandler`, but the implementation of this interface will depend mostly in the `DataSource` that we choose.
-So, in order to make the things easier we'll use the [Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room) which provides a `DataSource` trivially.
+So, in order to make the things easier we'll use the [Room Persistence Library] which provides a `DataSource` trivially.

-The next important step is to think about how we could retrieve the `DataSource` entities in the same order that the entities were returned by the service.
+The next important step is to think about how we can retrieve the [`DataSource`] entities in the same order as they were returned by the service.
 A common approach here is to save an index position in the entity.
-Then, when a new page come, we have to search the bigger index position in the `DataSource` and update all entities in the response, incrementing that index by one.
+Then, when a new page comes, we have to search for the bigger index position in the `DataSource` and update all entities in the response, incrementing that index by one.
-That could work, but suppose that you are listing the Github users and you have two sort modes to display them.
+That could work, but suppose that you are listing the GitHub users and you have two sort modes to display them.
-The first one is list the users by the number of starts and the second one is list the users by the number of followers.
+The first one is list the users by the number of stars and the second one is list the users by the number of followers.
-So there are multiple services that could return the same entity in different order.
+So there are multiple services that could return the same entity in a different order.
 In order to solve this problem using the current approach we have to add two position indexes in the `User` entity.
-That will work, but from my point of view that's no so clean.
+That will work, but from my point of view that's not so clean.
-Furthermore, we could have problems to keep the index consistent when the entities are updated.
+Furthermore, we can run into problems keeping the index consistent when the entities are updated.

-I prefer a different solution, a solution that use one table for the entity, and one table per sort relation.
+I prefer a different solution, a solution that uses one table for the entity, and one table per sort relation.
 Now it's better, in our example we will have an `User` table, an `UserOrderByStats` table and an `UserOrderByFollowers` table, where the last two have a position index attribute.

-Suppose that we have to implement the same app than in the previous post, an app which lists the Github users whose usernames contain a specific word.
+Suppose that we have to implement the same app than in the previous post, an app which lists the GitHub users whose usernames contain a specific word.
 So using the last solution we will have two entities `User` and `UserSearch`, where the last one will contain the query search and the position of the entity in the list associated to the query search.
 First of all, let define the entities using Room.